MagzShiku/alx-higher_level_programming/README.md

 ### Python

-I am really looking forward to learnning this...
+I am really looking forward to learning this...
 And after, or during, I can look into my startup

 and or, do a task that can get me paid